Not So Scary Disney Halloween Movies for Family Movie Night

 You can also add some interactive elements to your night.
 Print out movie bingo cards with things to spot during the film, like a witch’s hat, a jack-o’-lantern, or a talking animal.
 Or create a checklist of the movies you plan to watch throughout October and let everyone place a sticker next to each one after you’ve watched it.

-If you have little ones who might not sit through a full-length film, keep things simple by starting with one of the shorter specials like Mickey’s Tale of Two Witches or Toy Story of Terror, then follow it up with a Halloween craft or coloring activity.
-You could even turn your night into a mini party with music, dancing, and games between movie segments.
+If you have little ones who can’t sit through a full-length film, keep it simple.
+Start with one of the shorter specials like Mickey’s Tale of Two Witches or Toy Story of Terror, then follow it up with a Halloween craft or a quick coloring session.
+You can even turn your night into a mini party with music, dancing, and games between movie segments.

-Don’t forget to capture the memories.
-Take a few photos of your setup, the snacks, and everyone in their Halloween best.
-These little moments become part of the tradition and give you something to look back on next spooky season.
+And don’t forget to capture the memories.
+Take a few photos of the setup, the snacks, and everyone in their Halloween best.
+These are the little moments that turn into a tradition, and they give you something sweet to look back on next October.

 FAQs About Disney Halloween Movies